astronomical-akash/Make-Quiz/README.md

 # CGL Science Quiz – Static Site

 This is a pure HTML/CSS/JS app that loads a question bank from CSV.
+You can also author questions in‑browser and export them as a CSV file.

 ## Quick Deploy